European heatwave Cerberus brings searing temperatures as Italy could hit 48C

 People are being urged to stay hydrated, avoid caffeine and alcohol and look out for signs of heatstroke after a British tourist collapsed and fainted in front of the Colosseum in Rome as temperatures there reached over 36C on Tuesday.

-The hot weather is forecast to last across the Mediterranean for around two weeks.
+The exceptional heat is forecast to last across the Mediterranean for around two weeks.

 Italy is expected to be the worst-hit, Italian meteorologist Stefano Rossi told La Stampa that humidity levels across the peninsula will mean temperatures will not drop below 22C at night-time.